 Add all of the spices to a jar and shake well, label and store in a cool, dry, dark place for up to 6 months.

-Where not to store spices?
+Chef's tip: Where not to store spices?
 In full light, on top of your stove, beside the stove, or above the range.
 Heat and light makes the flavors and strength of the spices degrade more quickly.

-How to Use BBQ Spice Rub
+How to Use This Spice Rub

 - Baby back ribs.
 Rub the ribs both top and under sides with a generous amount of dry rub.
 I start the night before to allow the flavors to develop (but you don't have to).
-I'm trying to get my 3-2-1 pellet grill baby back ribs recipe out this summer.

 - Grilled shrimp tacos.